GNU ELPA - jinx

 (add-to-list 'vertico-multiform-categories

 '(jinx grid (vertico-grid-annotate .
-25)))
+20)))

 (vertico-multiform-mode 1)

-4 Enchant backends and personal dictionaries
+5. Enchant backends and personal dictionaries

-Depending on the backend the personal dictionary will be taken from different locations, e.g., ~/.aspell.LANG.pws or ~/.config/enchant/.
+Depending on the backend the personal dictionary will be taken from different locations, e.g., ~/.aspell.LANG.pws or ~/.config/enchant/LANG.dic.
 It is possible to symlink different personal dictionaries such that they are shared by different spell checkers.
 See the Enchant manual for details.

 There exist multiple alternative spell-checking packages for Emacs, most famously the builtin ispell.el and flyspell.el packages.
 The main advantages of Jinx are its automatic checking of the visible text, its sharp focus on performance and the ability to easily use multiple dictionaries at once.
 The following three alternative packages come closest to the behavior of Jinx.

 • spell-fu: The idea to check words just in the visible text came from Campbell Barton's spell-fu package.
 Spell-fu is fast but incurs high memory overhead on account of its dictionary in a hash table.
-For languages with compound words and inflected word forms, this overhead magnifies (issue on codeberg).
+For languages with compound words and inflected word forms, this overhead magnifies (issue on Codeberg).
 By accessing the Enchant API directly, Jinx avoids any overhead.
 Jinx also benefits from the advanced spell-checker algorithms of Enchant (affixation, compound words, etc.).

-• flyspell: Flyspell is Emacs's built-in package.
+• flyspell: Flyspell is a built-in package.
 Flyspell highlights misspellings while typing.
 Only the word under the cursor is spell-checked.
 Jinx, on the other hand, is more effective because it automatically checks for misspellings in the entire visible text of the buffer at once.
 Flyspell can check the entire buffer but must be instructed to do so via the command flyspell-buffer.

-6 Contributions
+7. Contributions

 Since this package is part of GNU ELPA contributions require a copyright assignment to the FSF.